scobado/ece5775_project/README.md

 % ssh netid@zhang-zedboard-XX-ece.cornell.edu
 % cd /zedboard/
 % make sw_pagerank
-This gives the performance of the Pagerank
+This gives the performance of the Pagerank on ARM
 % make fpga
-This gives the performance of the Pagerank
+This gives the performance of the Pagerank in FPGA
 % exit
 ```